Oluwamarcellus/Todo-app-with-C-language/README.md

 6. Search for todo with todo title
 7. Update todo keeping the order and time intact
 8. Search and delete todo

+Comprenhensive details of how the program works is commented inside the source code, please check it out